Forest kindergarten: History

 In rural areas, and historical times, access to nature has not been a problem.
 Over the last century, with increasing urbanisation and "nature deficit disorder", there have been many changes in stance on outdoor education.

 The first forest kindergarten was created by Ella Flautau in Denmark in the early 1950s.
 The idea formed gradually as a result of her often spending time with her own and neighbors' children in a nearby forest, a form of daycare which elicited great interest among the neighborhood parents.
 The parents formed a group and created an initiative to establish the first forest kindergarten.

-In Sweden in 1957, an ex-military man, Goesta Frohm, created the idea of "Skogsmulle".
+In Sweden in 1957, an ex-military man, Gösta Frohm, created the idea of "Skogsmulle".
 "Skog" means wood in Swedish.
 "Mulle" is one of four fictional characters he created to teach children about nature, along with "Laxe" representing water, "Fjällfina" representing mountains and "Nova" representing an unpolluted nature.
 Forest schools based on Frohm's model, called "I Ur och Skur" (Rain or Shine Schools) moved the idea from occasional activities to formal nursery schools, being set up by Siw Linde in 1985.
 Juliet Robertson's review of Skogsmulle is a valuable modern-day summary.

 Nature kindergartens have existed in Germany since 1968 but the first forest kindergarten was first officially recognized as a form of daycare in 1993, enabling state subsidies to reduce the daycare fees of children who attended forest kindergarten.
 Since then, the forest kindergartens have become increasingly popular.
 As of 2005 there were approximately 450 forest kindergartens in Germany, some of which offer a mix of forest kindergarten and traditional daycare, spending their mornings in the forest and afternoons inside.
 By late 2017, the number of forest kindergartens in Germany surpassed 1,500.